 The Public Documents department of the Perkins/Bostock Library has a comprehensive collection of Official Records in paper and a microfiche collection of older mimeographed documents and current masthead documents.

-Resolutions are the expression of formal decisions of organs of the United Nations and reflect official positions on questions before those bodies.
+Resolutions are the expression of formal decisions of organs of the United Nations reflecting official positions on questions before those bodies.
 Resolutions may be passed by any of the main organs of the United Nations; however, most resolutions come out of the General Assembly or Security Council.
 General Assembly resolutions are numbered consecutively in order of adoption and are identified by number and session.
 They are published as a part of the General Assembly Official Records and usually appear as supplements to the meeting records.
-They can be found in the U.N. microfiche set at the end of the "Plenary Meeting" section for each session.
-Resolutions are identified with a document symbol such as A/RES/44/128, indicating the 128th resolution adopted at the 44th session of the General Assembly.
+They can be found in the U.N. microfiche set at the end of the “Plenary Meeting” section for each session.
+Resolutions are identified with a document symbol (e.g. A/RES/44/128 indicates the 128th resolution adopted at the 44th session of the General Assembly).
 Prior to 1976, resolutions were numbered consecutively using Arabic numbers for the resolution followed by Roman numerals in parentheses for the session.
 For example, resolution 2548 (XXIV) is the 2548th resolution adopted at the 24th session of the General Assembly.